QMCPACK/qmcpack/nexus/docs/user_guide/qmcpack-restarts.rst

 The final QMC section in ``qmc1`` must enable checkpointing.
 Nexus reads its continuation XML and checks for both the walker and random-state HDF5 files.

+Two directory layouts are supported:

+* Separate directories keep each simulation's files isolated and make each run easier to inspect independently, but use more directories and relative paths to the checkpoint.
+* A shared directory preserves QMCPACK's conventional continuous project series in one place, but co-locates the output and requires distinct Nexus identifiers to protect Nexus-managed files.

 Separate directories
 --------------------